Liana Peters

 Veterinary Medicine – University of Ghent

-Various post-academic courses and specializations (in gynecology, internal medicine, and neonatal care)
+Various post-academic courses and specializations (in gynaecology, internal medicine, and neonatal care)

 RELEVANT WORK EXPERIENCE

-Equine internship at a secondary care clinic with specialists in internal medicine, neonatal intensive care, surgery, anesthesia, orthopedics, reproduction and embryo transfers
+Equine internship at a secondary care clinic with specialists in internal medicine, neonatal intensive care, surgery, anaesthesia, orthopedics, reproduction and embryo transfers

 Joost Thijssen